wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
 * Outstanding work:
 1) Issue with 4th prompt.
-Possibly causes: a) emotions code activates, b) model_previous keys used up.
+Possibly causes: a) emotions code activates, b) model_previous keys used up c) GPT4 keeps creeping in .
 2) Need to check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
 To do this properly I would be required to uninstall all, python and WSL, libraries, then install each requirement individually.
 There probably isnt, there may be 1, but bah, that can wait.

 ### DESCRIPTION: